JosephEoff/josepheoff.github.io/_posts/2022-08-07-adler16-bobbin.md

 I have written an email to the company that makes the tatting shuttles, asking if they make the bobbins or purchase them.
 Maybe I can get a lead on a company that can manufacture bagel bobbins in various sizes.
 Stay tuned for further updates.

+***Edit:** 2022-08-12 - The company that makes the tatting shuttles wrote back.
+They purchase the bobbins from another company.
+That other company doesn't produce bobbins in other sizes, and doesn't want to make custom sizes.
+Oh, well.
+It was worth a try.*